frett27/superset-datafusion/README.md

-# DataFusion connector for setupset (still incubating)
+# DataFusion connector for setupset

 This project add Datafusion support in superset.
 Leveraging the usage of parquet file, csv,  for graphing